lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_2.md

 Between 2 ADs, we use *Data Guard* to manage data.
 And in this case, if your whole AD1 becomes  unavailable, you still have your same application up and running in AD2, because you're replicating your data to AD2 in the same Region, that's saying avoid single points of failure.

 ## Compartments
+A compartment is a  collection of related resources?
+It helps you isolate and control acc